phoward8020/oop_car_lab/ReadMe.md

 ## Cars

-We need a prototype for a car can you help us with your sweet javascript skills?
+We need a prototype for a car.
+Can you help us with your sweet javascript skills?

 ### Phase I